<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=448100748896598&amp;ev=PageView&amp;noscript=1">

 Constant power LED drivers

 Constant power drivers are used in specialized applications like LED scoreboards, horticulture, or other applications requiring a high amount of flexibility and efficiency.
-These require careful specification and configuration.
+These require careful specification and configuration, and in some cases they can operate in either constant current or constant voltage mode based on the connected load.

 AC LED drivers